Contract check · Home purchase

 Questions to ask before signing

 The general rule tells you the baseline.
 Your contract tells you what you’re actually being asked to sign — and the wording is what binds.
-Dang reads the document and flags the clauses worth reviewing, in plain English.
+Read the specific clauses in your document before you sign.

 Common questions